MatthieuBruh/h1_FirstSteps/README.md

 ### [Karvinen 2020: Command Line Basics Revisited](https://terokarvinen.com/2020/command-line-basics-revisited/)
 * One of oldest thing in IT is the command line.
 It is used since a long time and it has several advantages, like the speed, possibility of automation and it is expressive.
+* All the following commands start with a $.
+You don't have to write it when you write your command.
 * When you are writing a command, you can find two signs that you must know:
  * After the $ sign, it is the normal command.
 It will be executed by the machine.
  * After the # sign, it is a comment.
 By this fact, you can write what you want, the computer will not execute it.